Is Kung Foo Gluten Free?

 Low Gluten – The food contains no more than 20 mg gluten/100 g of the food.

-What does this mean?Although no gluten was detected in the test, Kung Foo does not meet FSANZ criteria for a Gluten Free product and cannot be described as gluten free.
+What does this mean?Although no gluten was detected in the test, since Kung Foo contains malted barley it does not meet FSANZ criteria for a Gluten Free product and cannot be described as gluten free.

 However, at less than 5ppm (or 0.5mg/100g of beer), Kung Foo easily meets the criteria for Low Gluten products.